 ARTH 749.
 Seminar in Diasporic Art.
 3 Hours.

 Semester course; 3 seminar hours.
 3 credits.
-May be repeated for a maximum of 6 credits.
-An examination of African-inspired cultural and artistic traditions in North and South America and the Caribbean.
+May be repeated for a maximum of six credits.
+Enrollment is restricted to graduate students and students in the accelerated opportunity.
+The course will explore the global spread of art and culture through the theoretical framework of diaspora.
 See the Schedule of Classes for specific topics offered each semester.

 ARTH 771.
 Qualifying Paper.
 1-3 Hours.